Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Tiling by General Triangle or Kite

-The earth map tiling in Proposition \ref{4a} has the timezone given by $T_1$, $T_2$, $T_5$, $T_7$, $T_9$, $T_{11}$, $T_{12}$, $T_{13}$ in Figure \ref{3angleH}.
-Removing all $c$-edges produces quadrilateral not suitable for tiling (third of Figure \ref{edges2}), and removing $a$-edges or $b$-edges produces degree $2$ vertices.
-By the same reason, we cannot get a kite tiling by removing edges from the flip modification of the earth map tiling.
+For the earth map tiling $E_{\triangle}3$, removing all $a$-edges produces quadrilaterals not suitable for tiling (third of Figure \ref{edges2}).
+Moreover, removing all $b$-edges or all $c$-edges produces degree $2$ vertices.
+The same reason applies to the flip modification $FE_{\triangle}3$.
+Therefore $E_{\triangle}3$ and $FE_{\triangle}3$ cannot give kite tilings.